 The second day was as well full of more interesting presentations, discussions and demonstrations.
 Robert Steffen (Hitachi) talked in details about sample preparations and BIB (technique and applications).
 An invited speaker from Geological Survey of Norway (NGU) Maarten Broekmans talked about their current practices and prospects.
 Finally, Fernando Confu from the University of Oslo presented his work on use and interpretation of cathodoluminescence and BSE imaging of zircon an other accessory minerals.

 During the second half of the day, participants had a chance to see the possibilities of cathodoluminescence detector SPARC.
 Another hands-on demonstration was dedicated to Bruker mineralogy software in combination with Hitachi Tabletop-SEM.

-We received a lot of positive feedback about the workshop and we now continue to work on the upcoming workshops and events (check information about them on our events page)!
+We received a lot of positive feedback about the workshop and we now continue to work on the upcoming workshops and events!
 Would you like to be the first to know about the upcoming events organized by Delmic?
 Then make sure to subscribe in the form below.